Basey

-Basey, officially the Municipality of Basey (Bungto han Basey; Bayan ng Basey), is a 1st class municipality in the province of Samar, Philippines.
-According to the 2020 census, it has a population of 56,685 people.
+Basey, officially the Municipality of Basey (Bungto han Basey; Bayan ng Basey), is a municipality in the province of Samar, Philippines.
+According to the 2024 census, it has a population of 57,645 people.

 On 8 November 2013, Basey was one of the places heavily devastated by Super Typhoon Haiyan, leaving more than 200 people dead.

+Basey, strategically located across Tacloban, has become a satellite commercial and trade center in the southwestern area of Samar.

 Etymology

 The town's name is pronounced "Basai" or "Basay", not "basÉY".
 This mispronunciation was propagated by American soldiers in the early days of the American colonial period.
 There is no "ey" sound in the Waray-Waray language.
 Basay is from the Waray word mabaysay, meaning "beautiful".

 Geography

 Barangays

 Basey is politically subdivided into 51 barangays.
+Each barangay consists of puroks and some have sitios.

 In 1957, the sitio of Cancoral was converted into the barrio of Roxas.